Managing business rules

 Modifying a business rule

-To modify an existing business rule, first you need to bind to the directory object representing the business rule.
-For more information on how to bind to Adaxes-specific objects, see Binding to Adaxes-specific objects.
+To modify an existing business rule, you need to connect to your Adaxes service and bind to the directory object representing the rule.

 $rulePath = $rulesPathObj.CreateChildPath("CN=My Rule")